 FIGURE 3.
-Impact of number of distribution centers on logistics cost
+Impact of number of distribution centers on logistics cost SOURCE.
+(U.S Department of Trasportation, Federal Highway Administration, 2015)

-Results: The methodology will support the determination of the optimal number of warehouses to compose a network of emergency response facilities.
+Expected Outcome: The methodology will support the determination of the optimal number of warehouses to compose a network of emergency response facilities.
 It also covers aspects related with optimal inventory policies aiming at minimization of response time.